 1. In a large boiling pot of water, cook the pasta according to package instructions.
 Drain well, and set aside.

-2. In a large dutch oven or cast iron pot, heat 2 tablespoon olive oil.
+2. In a large dutch oven or cast iron pot, heat 2 tbsp olive oil.
 Saute the onions, celery and carrots on medium-high heat for 4 minutes or so until the vegetables begin to break down.
 Add the chopped garlic, bay leaf, and dried oregano.
 Cook for another 2 minutes, stirring occasionally.

 3. Now, add the roasted diced tomatoes, vegetable broth, cannellini beans, and kidney beans.
 Season with salt and pepper to taste.
 Bring to a boil, then reduce the heat to simmer.
 Cover the pot with a lid but leave a small opening.
 Simmer for 10-15 minutes.